goliatone/core.io-cli-local-env/README.md

    COMMANDS

-     install                     Install all dependencies
+     install                     Install all dependencies.
+Needs sudo
      list                        List all local domains
-     open <domain>               Open domain in default browser share <project>             Generate a shareable URL for a project restart                     Restart Caddy and Dnsmasq services
+     open <domain>               Open domain in default browser
+     share <project>             Generate a shareable URL for a project
+     restart                     Restart Caddy and Dnsmasq services
      stop                        Stop Caddy and Dnsmasq services
      start                       Start Caddy and Dnsmasq services
-     serve <domain> <proxy>      Proxy a local domain and save it for quick access update                      Update toolchain
+     serve <domain> <proxy>      Proxy a local domain and save it remove <domain>             Remove a previously added domain
+     update                      Update toolchain
+     uninstall                   Uninstall all files and binaries
      help <command>              Display help for a specific command

    GLOBAL OPTIONS